rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 ## Key details of the `some()` method

 The `some()` method is one of the many iterative methods of the Javascript Array class.
 That is, the `some()` method takes a callback function and applies it to each element in an array in consecutive order.
-The return value of the callback function is what determines the outcome of `some()` method, either `true` or `false`.
+The return value of the callback function is what determines the outcome of the `some()` method, either `true` or `false`.
 The `some()` method does not directly change (mutate) the element values of the array that is used with it.
 However, the callback function can do so.

 The syntax for the `some()` method is as follows: